Spit (card game): Comparison with Speed

-Spit is similar to the game Speed in the sense that players attempt to get rid of all their cards first.
+Spit is similar to the game Speed in the sense that players attempt to get rid of all their cards first, and is sometimes known by that name.

 Speed requires 4 stacks, two having five or ten.
 If there are five cards in the outer stacks in the middle each player is dealt twenty cards, while if there are fifteen cards, ten are dealt.
 Speed permits players to use Jokers as wild cards, where in Spit, the Jokers are commonly (but not always) removed from the deck.

 When playing Speed, while slapping the final pile, players have the option of shouting the word “Speed” as they slap the deck.
 This rule can be carried over to Spit, however it is not mandatory.
 The difference between Spit and Speed is in the arrangement of the stock piles.
 In Spit, each player has a row of piles, usually five, each with the top card face up.
 In Speed, each player has a single face down stock pile and a hand of five cards.